AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS Plate Settlers Report Three_commented.md

 **1x HD-Pro Camera**

 While the clay mixer runs at a constant rate when plugged in, the four pumps can have their rates adjusted.
-The following calculaitons of pump rates have been performed for 1mm/s of upflow, however, the methodologies are consistent with any upflow.
+The following calculations of pump rates have been performed for 1mm/s of upflow, however, the methodologies are consistent with any upflow.

 1) Use a timer and graduated cylinder to test the output of a pump at a certain RPM: ___ rpm = ___ mL/___ sec.
-Use that relationship in a porportionality consisting of the desired upflow.
-This will yield the desired RPM for that particular device If working with multiple tube settlers, ensure that the team divides the desired upflow across the number of tube settlers
+Use that relationship in a proportionality consisting of the desired upflow.
+This will yield the desired RPM for that particular device.
+If working with multiple tube settlers, ensure that the team divides the desired upflow across the number of tube settlers
 **Note: The cross sectional area of the tank's region of upflow (not including the floc weir) is 14 mm x 340 mm.**
-2) If a pump uses mL/minute instead of RPM, convert the RPMs to mL/minute using a dimensional analysis.
+2) If a pump measures in mL/minute instead of RPM, convert the RPMs to mL/minute using a dimensional analysis.
-3) Using the above values, concentrations for stock of PACl and its respect mL/min dosing can be calculated using the below code.
-Furthermore, the full code and python files can be found [here](https://github.com/AguaClara/HRS-Flow-Recycle/blob/master/Preliminary_Calculations.md).
+3) Using the above values, concentrations for stock of PACl and its respectful mL/min dosing can be calculated using the code [here](https://github.com/AguaClara/HRS-Flow-Recycle/blob/master/Preliminary_Calculations.md).

 ![Full_Setup](https://raw.githubusercontent.com/AguaClara/HRS-Flow-Recycle/master/Images/Archive/Full_Setup.png)